Tax Deductions – Valuable Things You Need to Know is Here

 Foreign Earned Income Exclusion (FEIE)

 This tax deduction is one of the most common for American expats.
-This deduction reduces your payable income tax from some or all of the income you’ve made outside the country.
+It reduces your payable income tax from some or all of the income you’ve made outside the country.
 You’ll need to pass the physical presence test or bona fide residence test to verify that you are an expat before claiming this tax deduction.

 Foreign Housing Exclusion and Deduction